stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

   c -.-> d
 ```

-We should check that the reflexivity and antisymmetry axioms are satisfied.
+First, we can check that the reflexivity and antisymmetry axioms are satisfied.

-- Every node is a parent (and child) of itself, per reflexivity.
+- Reflexivity says every node is a parent (and child) of itself.
 This can be interpreted as saying that every node is an implementation detail of itself.
 That may seem like a philosophical position, but we'll see [later](#special-cases-of-admissibility) that it has important practical consequences.
 - Antisymmetry says there are no ancestry cycles.
 In this example, `A` is an ancestor of `D`, so `D` can't be an ancestor of `A`.
 The motivation for antisymmetry will become clear [below](#the-module-pattern).

 Now let's consider admissibility.
 In this example, `B` and `C` are considered implementation details of `A`, and `D` is an implementation detail of `C`.
 What dependencies could we add to this graph?